Welcome to Volume 8 of Executed to Suppress His Message.

 The serpent represented a magnificent, beautifully-appearing spirit originally named Lucifer, but now called Satan;

 The trees of the Garden represented intelligent spirit beings.
-One represents God the Father, while the others represented angels and at least one demon;
+With one represented God the Father, and the others representing angels and demons;

 One of these spirits told Eve that she and Adam were naked;

-The end result of listening to the forbidden tree (person) was that both Adam and Eve became separated from God.
+The end result of listening to the forbidden tree (an evil spirit) was that both Adam and Eve were separated from God.

 This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent (John 17:3).